 We eventually find the café, and while waiting out the front for Shinegi and Jack, a familiar looking girl walks past in yellow bike shorts.

-I’m not sure, but she looks a lot like the girl we saw two years ago trying to pick up guys up in Ma May street.
+I’m not sure, but she looks a lot like the girl we saw two years ago, trying to pick up guys over in Ma May street.

 Surely not, I think.